raccoon-lang/raccoon/NOTES.md

 - Comprehension

-    - `if` clauses in comprehensions are replaced by `where` clauses in Corona
+    - `if` clauses in comprehensions are replaced by `where` clauses in Raccoon

         ```py
         odds = [i for i in range(10) where i % 2]